Tarun Gupta

 Do not undermine the power and value of SMS marketing if WhatsApp overwhelms you.
 Statistics say that almost 95 percent of your customers who have opted into your message campaign open your mobile messages within three minutes of receiving it.
 In times when messengers like WhatsApp Messaging App and WeChat changed the paradigm of communication, text SMSes still have the value they earlier had.

 There were times when authorities met with complaints of spammy text messaging campaigns being bombarded.
-But lately, with regulations tightened towards text messaging compliances, marketers were refrained from sending spam messages.
-If you're set to launch a commercial SMS campaign, make sure your e-mail list is permission-based and you have permissions to shoot an email campaign to an entire list of people.
+But lately, with regulations tightened towards text messaging compliances, marketers have refrained from sending spam messages.
+If you're set to launch a commercial SMS campaign, make sure your e-mail list is permission-based and you have permission to shoot an email campaign to an entire list of people.

-Apart from mobile websites, mobile apps are other juncture that could boost brand awareness and consumer affinity.
+Apart from mobile websites, mobile apps are another juncture that could boost brand awareness and consumer affinity.
 But before having one launched, you must have a thorough understanding of your audience.
-Only when you're well versed with your audience, you can provide them with a fully functional mobile app that matters to them and deliver value to their life.
-Other thing of utter importance is whether to go for free or premium (paid) version of app.
-We have mostly seen that in in-app model apps, where vendors offer basic access for free and ask to go for in-app purchase for utilizing advanced features.
+Only when you're well-versed with your audience, you can provide them with a fully functional mobile app that matters to them and delivers value to their life.
+Another thing of utter importance is whether to go for a free or premium (paid) version of the app.
+We have mostly seen that in in-app model apps, where vendors offer basic access for free and ask to go for in-app purchases to utilize advanced features.

 Mobile Coupons:

-There are businesses that offer coupons via mobile devices to appeal consumers who love to have discounts and additional deals using coupons.
+Some businesses offer coupons via mobile devices to appeal to consumers who love to have discounts and additional deals using coupons.
 Now, location-based shopping coupons using mobile devices are also getting popular.
 These coupons enable buyers to save big bucks on every purchase they make.

 Mobile Ads and Campaigns: